ACM MMSports 2022

-To be eligible, submissions should be acompagnied with a technical report describing the proposed approach and the code to reproduce their results.
-A link to the report mast be provided in the final submission and the reports must provide a link to a public repository hosting the code.
+To be eligible, submissions must be acompagnied with a link to a public repository hosting the code to reproduce their results.
+The repository should also include a technical report describing the proposed approach.
 The reports and the code will be reviewed by the challenge organizers that may disqualify any submission for which legitimity is uncertain.

-The winners will be announced during the workshop and will have their technical report published on the challenge website.
+The winners will be contacted one week before the workshop to prepare a 5 minutes presentation presenting their method.
+Their technical report and a link to their repository will be published on the challenge website.

 Questions and contacts